GodsonJohn01/django-notebook/README.md

     Change the method to `DELETE` and send the request to delete the Snippet.

 14. Hurray!
-By now, you've worked with the API for a simple notebook using Django REST Framework!
+By now, you've worked with the API for a simple notebook using `Django REST Framework`!

 <hr>

 ### Notes
 Issue in running the project?

-Install all the specified requirements.
+Install all the specified requirements.<br>
-Please make sure you've used correct method to send the request(eg: `GET/POST/PATCH/DELETE`).
+Please make sure you've used correct method to send the request(eg: `GET/POST/PATCH/DELETE`).<br>
 Kindly follow all the instructions properly and try again.
-Thanks!
+Thanks!<br>